kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 ## Conclusions
 When it comes to choosing the right workflow orchestration tool, there’s no one-size-fits-all solution: the best tool depends on your specific needs, including the complexity of your workflows, scalability requirements, and your team's expertise.

 Kestra, however, stands out as the strongest option for modern, cloud-native environments.
-Unlike Airflow - which can struggle with scaling and has a steeper learning curve -, or Prefect - which may lack some robustness in complex workflows -, Kestra strikes the perfect balance between accessibility and power.
+Unlike Airflow which can struggle with scaling and has a steeper learning curve, or Prefect which may lack some robustness in complex workflows, Kestra strikes the perfect balance between accessibility and power.
 Its language-agnostic approach and intuitive UI, in fact, make it accessible for teams of all sizes and skill levels, while its highly scalable architecture ensures that it can handle even the most demanding workflows, allowing you to grow without worring about managing infrastructure.